SoerenWolter/CFI-Selection/README.md

 # About

-**Simple webapplication based on Aurelia and readium-cfi-js to select CFI information**
+**Simple web application based on Aurelia and readium-cfi-js to select X/HTML for CFI information**

 ## Getting started